NMTS Funding Priorities

 Thank you for your interest in Note-Able Music Therapy Services.
 While we have many great programs and services to support, below are our top funding priorities.
 This is what you can make happen with a grant of $1,000 to $10,000.

-As of January 2017, our current funding priorities are:
+Our current funding priorities are:

 1. Individual Music Therapy (On-Site)

 Music therapy is the use of music as a therapeutic tool to effect change in people’s lives.
 Music therapists are licensed and certified allied health professionals, who are trained to work with a broad range of diagnoses across multiple domains, including physical, emotional, relational, neurological, speech, and developmental.